matthewbdaly/matthewbdaly.github.io/src/content/posts/2021-08-21-dynamic-image-handling-with-glide-and-graphql.md

 }
 ```

 Here we're specifying what parameters the `dynamicImage()` field accepts, as well as applying some of Laravel's validation rules to the field to ensure it remains within acceptable ranges.
-We also use an enum to specify the supported image formats.
+We also use an enum to specify the supported image formats - these are actually limited to the options Glide provdes, but by specifying this as an enum, GraphQL tooling like GraphiQL can provide autocompletion for this parameter for a better developer experience when constructing queries.
 Note that we also use the `@method` directive to tell Lighthouse that this field maps to a method, not a property.
 If the method name differs from the field name, you would also need to specify that method name, eg `@method(name: "myMethod")`.

 Now, assuming your image was stored on the filesystem and the appropriate model field was called `image_path`, the method to retrieve the image URL on the model would look something like this: